Kendall Whittier Main Street Impact

 As one of seven Oklahoma Certified Cultural Districts by the Oklahoma Arts Council, the neighborhood houses Tulsa’s oldest independent theater, art studios and classes, music venues, a production studio and print studios in addition to several other locally-owned businesses such as vintage store, independent bookstore, bridal boutique and a science shop.

 Foodies flock to Kendall Whittier for a diverse range of restaurant choices.
 As a hub of Hispanic culture, Kendall Whittier offers some of the best Mexican food in Tulsa with a Mexican grill, a food truck or a bakery in the heart of Whittier Square.
 Other popular choices include a local coffee roaster, a classic hamburger stand, a Lebanese café or a modern twist on the traditional Jewish deli.
+It is even home to Oklahoma’s first food hall!

 But it wasn’t always this way.